IRL2/nanover-docs/source/concepts/applications.rst

 .. warning::

-   Many molecular dynamics integrators are based on the leap frog integration method that calculates the velocities at the half step.
+   Many molecular dynamics integrators are based on the leap frog integration method that calculates the velocities at the half time step.
 Simulation engines will typically report these half step velocities with the forces and the positions for the time step.
 Except in specific implementations, the FrameData will report the velocities in the same way as the simulation